Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

 Effective as of 1 February 2019, all incoming members will attend an in-processing appointment at the Welcome Center located in the Walters Community Support Center.
-At this appointment, you will in-process through TMO, MPS, Finance, the Medical Group, along with other support agencies.
+At this appointment, you will in-process through Traffic Management Office, Military Personnel Station, Finance, the Medical Group, along with other support agencies.
 This appointment will be made in coordination with your sponsor and will need to be accomplished within 72 hours of arrival.

-All first duty station officers must call or report to the Airman and Family Readiness Center, Bldg 940, to schedule a mandatory Financial Briefing.
+All first duty station officers must call or report to the Airman and Family Readiness Center, Building 940, to schedule a mandatory Financial Briefing.

 Newcomers Orientation Event

-Your one-stop in-processing will be accomplished at our Newcomers Orientation conducted twice a month (Wednesday) from 0700-1400 for FTAC students and First Duty Station Officers.
+Your one-stop in-processing will be accomplished at our Newcomers Orientation conducted twice a month (Wednesday) from 0800-1400 for First Term Airman's Center students and First Duty Station Officers.
 All other attendees sign-in at 0815.
-A lunch sponsored by the Chapel is provided.
 Newcomers Orientation takes place at the Airman & Family Readiness Center, located in the Walters Community Support Center.
 At Newcomers Orientation, you will be greeted by base leadership, meet local community representatives, and receive all your mandatory in-processing briefings.
-Spouses are encouraged to attend; we have incorporated a family-friendly agenda which allows spouses to join their active duty member at 0815 and includes a special break-out session for spouses.
+Spouses are encouraged to attend.
 Newcomers is a great way to quickly get in touch with your community.

 There is occasionally a waiting list for child care programs at the Little Rock AFB.
-To be placed on the list, pick up a DD Form 2606 from your base Child Development Center (CDC), fill it out completely, and mail it to the CDC, 19 FSS/FSFC, Little Rock AFB AR 72099-5013, email to 19FSS.CDC@us.af.mil or fax to DSN 312-731-5465.
+To be placed on the list, pick up a DD Form 2606 from your base CDC, fill it out completely, and mail it to the CDC, 19 FSS/FSFC, Little Rock AFB AR 72099-5013, email to 19FSS.CDC@us.af.mil or fax to DSN 312-731-5465.
 Call the CDC two weeks before arrival to LRAFB to get status of available care.

 All PCSing families are eligible to receive 20 hours of free childcare, regardless of rank.
 You do have to use the childcare within 60 days of checking into the base and it is also necessary to use an on-base family day care home provider.
 Bring a copy of your orders to the Airman and Family Readiness Center and we will provide you with a voucher for the care and guide you through the process.